mjgasior/cracker-app/README.md

 - `-subj` - subject - this can have parameters like country (`C=PL`), location (`L=Poland`), organisation (`O=Cracker Ltd`), company name (`CN=www.cracker.red`)
 - `-days` - how long should the certificate be valid

 2. After you have generated the SSL certificate, you should have two files with `.crt` and `.key` extensions.
-Copy them to `./cracker-client/nginx` and `./cracker-proxy/nginx` directory (next to `package.json` file).
+Copy them to `./cracker-client/nginx` and `./cracker-proxy/nginx` directories.

 ### Local development configuration setup: